Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Relation to Pfaffian circuits

 \section{Relation to Pfaffian circuits}

-Pfaffian Circuits were introduced as a reformulation of matchcircuits \cite{morton2010pfaffian},\cite{QCtcbSiPT}.
+Pfaffian Circuits were introduced as a reformulation of matchcircuits ~\cite{morton2010pfaffian},~\cite{QCtcbSiPT}.
 We present a slightly different definition using category theory.
-We want to know what the relation of determinant circuits is with respect to Pfaffian circuits.
-We prefer to do this via functoriality.
+This is because we want to know what the relation of determinant circuits is with respect to Pfaffian circuits.

 We now define the category that gives us Pfaffian circuits.
 Consider the set $\mathscr{M}\times\{0,1\}$, where $\mathscr{M}$ is the set of labeled skew-symmetric matrices.
 Furthermore, the columns and rows should have the same labels in the same order.
 The label sets are subsets of $\mathbb{N}$.
 As before, for $i \in \N$, let $V_i \isom \mathbb{C}^2$ be spanned by an orthonormal basis (with inner product) $v_{i,0}, v_{i,1}$ and for $\indexset{N} \subset \N$ write $V_\indexset{N} := \ot_{i \in \indexset{N}} V_i$.
 Now let us consider the following function: